volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 .. _`TP-LINK HS110` : https://www.tp-link.com/en/home-networking/smart-plug/hs110/

 First of all, we need to install a smartphone application KASA.
 What about to drive the plug directly from a Windows, Mac or Linux computer.
-The plug is compatible with Alexa and IFTTT
+The plug is compatible with Alexa and IFTTT.
+Above is true but with the help of Softscheck and their blog article : `Reverse Engineering the TP-Link HS110`_

+.. _`Reverse Engineering the TP-Link HS110` : https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/

+We can do a lot of thing !
+Great job and thanks to them !

 The application need to connect to your wifi network and more surprisingly active your location !